Misophonia: "Neurophysiological" (Jastreboff) model

 Although entirely speculative and not based on any empirical neuroscientific data on misophonia, the "neurophysiologic" model also postulates several putative neural mechanisms for the condition from a systems neuroscience perspective.
 Namely, when processing a trigger stimulus, the brain's central auditory system is thought to have enhanced functional connections with its limbic and autonomic control areas, and downstream overactivity of these areas is theorized to be responsible for the excessive emotional responses and certain physical symptoms of the condition, respectively.
 These preliminary neuroscientific hypotheses form the basis of the Jastreboffs' signature intervention for sound tolerance conditions (Tinnitus Retraining Therapy, an unproven combination of structured counseling and sound therapy originally developed for tinnitus and now available in modified form to treat misophonia).

 Notably, there has been relatively little empirical support for the central neuroscientific hypotheses of the neurophysiologic model.
 Although there has been a relative lack of neuroimaging research on misophonia thus far, functional connectivity between auditory cortical and limbic or autonomic control areas is not typically increased either at rest or during the experience of trigger sound perception.
 Though many of these same limbic and autonomic control areas may still be relevant in the pathophysiology of misophonia (with anterior insula being one of the most strongly implicated nodes thus far), recent reviews of human neuroimaging research in this condition indicate that (a) their activation may be driven by other pathways than simple auditory→limbic or auditory→limbic→autonomic hyper-connectivity and (b) additional structures outside of the Jastreboffs' model (such as premotor cortex) may play a central role in this disorder.
-The "neurophysiologic" model has also been criticized by other theorists for its vagueness and unwillingness to specify the specific neural structures/processes involved in the "limbic system" portion of the model, as well as its inability to account for non-sound trigger stimuli.
+Other theorists have also criticized the "neurophysiologic" model for its vagueness and unwillingness to specify the specific neural structures and processes involved in the "limbic system" portion of the model, as well as its inability to account for non-sound trigger stimuli.

-"Action perception" (Berger-Gander-Kumar) model
+"Action perception" (Berger–Gander–Kumar) model

 A more recently developed model of misophonia was published by neuroscientist Sukhbinder Kumar and colleagues at the University of Iowa in 2024.
-This model, not formally named by the authors but termed the "action perception" model of misophonia by other researchers using it (alternatively the Berger-Gander-Kumar model), sought to build on the perceived shortcomings of earlier models by explicitly incorporating more up-to-date empirical findings in the behavioral, clinical and neuroimaging literature on misophonia; providing explanations for the presence of non-auditory (i.e., visual) and multi-sensory trigger stimuli; and considering perspectives from social cognitive theory and social neuroscience in the broader theory.
-Although the action perception model is consistent with many of the findings in the misophonia neuroimaging literature, it is important to note that it was generated specifically to explain those findings and therefore represents something of a "just-so story" until its predictions can be empirically validated.
+This model, not formally named by the authors but termed the "action perception" model by other researchers using it (alternatively the Berger–Gander–Kumar model), sought to build on the perceived shortcomings of earlier models by explicitly incorporating more up-to-date empirical findings in the behavioral, clinical and neuroimaging literature on misophonia; providing explanations for the presence of non-auditory (i.e., visual) and multi-sensory trigger stimuli; and considering perspectives from social cognitive theory and social neuroscience in the broader theory.
+Although the action perception model is consistent with many of the findings in the misophonia neuroimaging literature, it was generated specifically to explain those findings and therefore represents something of a "just-so story" until its predictions can be empirically validated.

 Based on what is known from neuroimaging and behavioral studies of misophonia, the action perception model conceptualizes the disorder as follows: